yingtaoluo/Spatial-Temporal-Attention-Network-for-POI-Recommendation/README.md

 Q2.4: What do you mean by setting a unit spatiotemporal embedding?
 A2.4: ![image](https://github.com/yingtaoluo/Spatial-Temporal-Attention-Network-for-POI-Recommendation/blob/master/unit_embedding.png)

+Q2.5: What does each column/row in NYC.npy mean?
+A2.5: Each row: [user id, check-in location id, time in seconds].

 Q3: What is the environment to run the code?
 And version?
 A3: We use python 3.7.2, CUDA 10.1 and PyTorch 1.7.1.
 Make sure to install all libs that we import.